andreaskaempf/adventofcode/2024/README.md

   dictionary, since the numbers could be processed in any order, and many of the numbers are repeated.

+* **Day 12** (Go): Given a matrix of letters that represent different polygons, find the area of each polygon, and the length of the perimiter.
+For Part 1, the sumproduct of the areas * perimiters.
+For Part 2, count up the number of sides, and calculate the sumproduct of area * sides.
+For Part 1, just recursively explore each shape to capture the polygon, total area is just the number of cells, and perimiter just requires adding up where left/right/up/down is something different for each cell.
+Part 2 was much more difficult, and I ended up doing each side separately.
+E.g., for the left edge, finding all cells that have nothing or something different to the left, grouping these by column, and counting the number of sequential blocks within each column group.
+Doing this in each of the four directions and adding up the number of blocks gives the right answer.

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)